A cliff walk to Blackstone Point and Dartmouth Castle

 Turn left, soon crossing a high footbridge over an inlet, and continue towards Blackstone Point.
 The path runs along the side of the estuary through deciduous woodland.

-Retrace your route up the steps and then turn left up the lane.
-Keep ahead past Compass Cottage, and continue straight on up the steep lane (signposted 'Little Dartmouth') and through a kissing gate on to National Trust land.
+Retrace your route up the steps, then turn left up the lane to Point 6, keep ahead past Compass Cottage, and continue straight on up the steep lane (signposted ‘Little Dartmouth’) and through a kissing gate on to National Trust land.

 The path runs along the top of a field and through a five-bar gate on to a green lane.
 Go through a gate and the farmyard at Little Dartmouth and ahead on a tarmac lane to the car park.